enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/getting-started/configuration.md

 * Site url
 * Email Service Provider (SMTP and more)

 ## Workspace Settings

-Each workspace have a "Settings"-icon in the tree, navigate to this to configure settings on the workspace.
+Each workspace has a "Settings"-icon in the tree, navigate to this to configure settings on the workspace.

 Here you can configure